Vintage BMW Motorcycle Owners

 REPAIRS.
 CALIBRATION.
 PROBLEMS.

 Connections & wire colors.
-Schematic diagram.
+Schematic and other diagrams.

 Retrofitting Electronic Tachs to earlier